dave-theunsub/clamtk/README.md

 Probably a lot.
 Let me know, please.
 Ranting on some bulletin board somewhere on one of dozens of Linux sites will not fix bugs or improve the program.
 See the section below for contact info.

-## Contributing

-### Locale/Internationalization

-ClamTk has supported multiple languages for many years now.
-Have time on your hands and want to contribute?
-See the [Launchpad page](https://launchpad.net/clamtk).

-Note that some builds do not account for other than English languages because they have not yet updated their build/spec files.
-A polite email to the respective maintainer may fix this.

 ## Other

 As of version 3.10, ClamTk will not scan standard mail directories, such as .evolution, .mozilla or .thunderbird.
 This is due to parsing problems.
 If a smart way of doing that comes up, it will be added.